Table of Contents

 This resume format is specifically designed for beginner graphic designers focusing on UX/UI design.
 The layout and content structure are tailored to highlight skills relevant to this niche while being optimized for Applicant Tracking Systems (ATS).
 Using clear headings, such as 'Skills', 'Experience', and 'Education', ensures that the key information recruiters look for is prominently displayed.
 Additionally, including a professional summary and specific keywords related to UX/UI design helps in getting past ATS filters efficiently.

-Want to know how your Junior UX/UI Designer resume performs?
-Use our free ATS Resume Score tool to get instant feedback on your resume's ATS compatibility for Junior UX/UI Designer positions.
+Want to know how your Entry-Level Graphic Designer resume performs?
+Use our free ATS Resume Score tool to get instant feedback on your resume's ATS compatibility for Entry-Level Graphic Designer positions.
 Upload your resume below and receive detailed analysis with actionable recommendations to improve your chances of landing interviews.

 Import your profile to unlock automated fixes, personalized career tips, and smart job matching.